sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 ## Conclusion

-The analysis shows that business performance is profit-driven but uneven, with a significant portion of total profit coming from a limited number of products and categories.
+The analysis shows that business performance is profit-driven but uneven, with a significant portion of total profit coming from a limited number of categories and sub-categories.

-While revenue remains strong, profit distribution is concentrated, creating risk if key products underperform.
-Additionally, the presence of lower-profit products suggests inefficiencies in the current product portfolio.
+While revenue remains strong, profit distribution is concentrated, creating risk if key segments underperform.
+Additionally, the presence of lower-profit sub-categories suggests inefficiencies in the current product mix.

 Regional and category-level variations indicate that not all sales contribute equally to business value, reinforcing the need to evaluate performance beyond revenue.

 To achieve sustainable growth, the business must shift focus toward:

-- Profit contribution by product and category
+- Profit contribution by category and sub-category
-- Reducing dependency on top-performing products
+- Reducing dependency on top-performing segments
 - Improving overall profit efficiency across regions

 A more balanced and profit-focused strategy will be critical for long-term success.